genotrance/px/README.md

 sockets across processes in Windows.
 On older versions of Python, Px will run multi-threaded but in a single process.
 The number of threads per process is also configurable.

+## Building

+To build an executable, run built.bat.
+You will need [PyInstaller](https://www.pyinstaller.org) and the Microsoft VC++ toolset.
+PyInstaller will prompt you with a link if not present.

+  `pip install pyinstaller`

+If it complains about missing libraries, then you may modify build.bat to give it the path to the MS dlls:

+  `pyinstaller --clean --paths "C:\Program Files (x86)\Windows Kits\10\Redist\ucrt\DLLs\x64" --noupx -w -F -i px.ico px.py --hidden-import win32timezone --exclude-module win32ctypes`

+Substitute the correct path for your system.

 ## Feedback